funatsufumiya/ebiten_gvvideo/README.md

 see [ofxExtremeGpuVideo](https://github.com/Ushio/ofxExtremeGpuVideo).

-Note that you can use alpha (opacity) in your GV video.
+Note that you can use **alpha channel (opacity)** in your GV video.
 PNG sequences can be converted into .gv file.

 ## Limitation